 - Shown Their Work: With Tyson on board, the filmmakers occasionally asked for scientific input on the film...
 As much as there can be given its a movie about a herd of prehistoric mammals stopping an asteroid collision.

-- Suddenly Voiced: This marks the first film where the prehistoric reptiles are capable of speaking English and communicating with the mammals, when previous films indicated that the mammals, reptiles, and humans all had their own separate languages.
+- Suddenly Speaking: This marks the first film where the prehistoric reptiles are capable of speaking English and communicating with the mammals, when previous films indicated that the mammals (except humans) and birds had separate languages from the reptiles.

 - Tempting Fate: